-Globalization is something that is still a major issue in the development and progress of the country.
+Globalization is something that is still a major issue in the development and progress of the country (Ravallion, 2018).
 One of the issues regarding globalization that currently continues to be discussed and discussed, especially by member countries of the Association of South East Asia Nation (ASEAN) is the ASEAN Economic Community (AEC), which was just implemented in December 2015.
 In the 2015 ASEAN free market era, all countries ASEAN will compete for existing job opportunities.
-Countries with high Human Resources (HR) competencies will have a superior opportunity to gain economic benefits in the MEA.
+Countries with high Human Resources (HR) competencies will have a superior opportunity to gain economic benefits in the MEA (Zulaikha, et al., 2021).

-Indonesia as one of the ASEAN member countries must have its own readiness in facing the implementation of the MEA.
+Indonesia as one of the ASEAN member countries must have its own readiness in facing the implementation of the MEA (Shobikah, 2017).
 AbduRofiq (2015) states that the current national economy is largely driven by the contribution of the creative industry by involving many young people who have creativity and innovation oriented to Micro, Small and Medium Enterprises (MSMEs).
-So to face the MEA, Indonesia's young generation cannot only rely on academic ability, but must be able to act creatively and innovatively to create jobs by becoming entrepreneurs.
+So to face the MEA, Indonesia's young generation cannot only rely on academic ability, but must be able to act creatively and innovatively to create jobs by becoming entrepreneurs (Pratomo & Wardani, 2021).

 However, the entrepreneurial spirit in Indonesia is still lagging behind when compared to several ASEAN countries.
 Currently, the number of entrepreneurs in Indonesia is still considered small compared to the total population.
-Ideally, at least 2% of the 247 million people in Indonesia are entrepreneurs.
+Ideally, at least 2% of the 247 million people in Indonesia are entrepreneurs (Abdurochim et al., 2019)..
 If this minimum expectation can be realized, there will be around 5 million entrepreneurs in Indonesia.
 Data as of January 2012 shows that the number of entrepreneurs in Indonesia is only 1.56% of the total population.
-For comparison, the composition of entrepreneurs compared to the population in Singapore is 7.2%, Malaysia is 4%, and Thailand is 4.1% of the total population (www.minded-rakyat.com).
+For comparison, the composition of entrepreneurs compared to the population in Singapore is 7.2%, Malaysia is 4%, and Thailand is 4.1% of the total population (Abdurochim, et al., 2019)..

-The weak entrepreneurial spirit in Indonesia is due to the mindset of the people who always assume that graduating from school or college must have a goal to become a worker and receive a salary.
+The weak entrepreneurial spirit in Indonesia is due to the mindset of the people who always assume that graduating from school or college must have a goal to become a worker and receive a salary (Keat et al., 2011).
 This needs to be changed and one of them is through education patterns.
 Universities have begun to implement education in which graduates are not only job seekers by producing young entrepreneurs with good entrepreneurial skills.